 - Make a splash guard and drip tray.
 I have been using a modified plastic storage bin for a tray that was almost the right size but it has seen better days - and it's a pain to access to fish out dropped things.
 I have no splash guard - the motor ends up buried in chips and a lot of chips end up on the floor.
-Done - https://hackaday.io/project/173386-shoptask-1720-xmtc-stand-upgrades
+DONE - https://hackaday.io/project/173386-shoptask-1720-xmtc-stand-upgrades

 - chuck key holders.

 - Bolt up the cross-slide dead-square and never rotate it again.
 DONE - but it still moves.
 Re-check when I mount the vise.

 - Tool box under the table - DONE https://hackaday.io/project/173386-shoptask-1720-xmtc-stand-upgrades